nirjacobson/Voxel/README.md

 ## Controls
 Use **W**, **A**, **S**, **D**, **↑**, **↓**, **←**, **→** to navigate.

 **TAB** toggles the adjacency mode of the picker.
-The picker can either operate on blocks or the positions adjacent to them.
+The picker can operate on blocks or the positions adjacent to them.
 **ESC** exits the program.

 The picker tools have the following hotkeys: